tobermory/RTX-make-gcc/README.md

 We include two trivial applications.
 They are placed in a sub-directory 'apps' to convey the intent that the library can be built independently of applications.
-The Makefile in the 'apps' directory in o way depends on the Makefile described thus far (the one that builds the lib):
+The Makefile in the 'apps' directory in no way depends on the Makefile described thus far (the one that builds the lib):

 ```